gbirke/csv2mediawiki/README.md

 This script converts CSV data to MediaWiki tables.

-This is useful when using Pandoc (http://johnmacfarlane.net/pandoc/), which does not support CSV as an input format.
+This can be useful when using [Pandoc](http://johnmacfarlane.net/pandoc/), which does not support CSV as an input format.

 The program uses input and output streams throughout so that the content does not have to be kept in memory.